 What is the salary, benefits package, and professional development funds for a Diversity Scholar?

-Diversity Scholars are paid on a monthly stipend, $1,522 per month, for a total of $13,700 (for 30 weeks of work over a 9 month period, totaling 600 hours), which is about $18.80 per hour (for comparison, minimum wage in Corvallis, Oregon is $12 per hour); the position includes healthcare coverage, as well as $2,500 in professional development funds per 9-month appointment.
+Diversity Scholars are paid on a monthly stipend, $1,522 per month, for a total of $13,700 (for 30 weeks of work over a 9 month period, totaling 600 hours), which is about $22.83 per hour (for comparison, minimum wage in Corvallis, Oregon is $12.75 per hour); the position includes healthcare coverage, as well as $2,500 in professional development funds per 9-month appointment.

 How is the DSP funded?

-The DSP is currently funded on soft money, funds at the discretion of the library director.
+The DSP is currently funded via an OSUL endowment, funds at the discretion of the library director.
 Future plans are to secure permanent funding for the DSP positions.